Contact Us

 Payroll management

 Payroll management is one of the most important administrative tasks for any Australian business.
-Even a small mistake in wages, superannuation, or interpretative awards can attract heavy penalties under the Fair Work Act.
 According to the Australian Payroll Association, in the last 12 months, 29% of businesses experienced payroll errors, and many of these resulted in costly back payments, legal reviews, or audits.
 At the same time, another industry report revealed that more than 65% of Australian companies have already outsourced at least one payroll function to minimise risk and improve accuracy.

 This change is occurring because payroll is no longer tabbed as a mere administrative task.
 With complex modern awards, Single Touch Payroll (STP), and new superannuation requirements, payroll has become a specialist function that requires dedicated technology and expertise.
 As such, more organisations are considering the costs, efficiency, and compliance implications of handling payroll in-house versus outsourcing to a professional provider.